 They make the argument that since the promise of His coming has not been fulfilled, God does not keep His Word.
 The return of Christ is at the core of Christianity.
 If there is no future for Christianity, no heaven, and no presence with God, then what is the point of our faith?
 Since there are about 345 verses in the Old Testament that set forth the Second Coming, this is quite an attack on the veracity of God’s promise.

-The argument of these false teachers is that we live in a stable universe.
-We cannot expect such events like the Second Coming of Christ.
+These false teachers argue that we live in a stable universe.
+We cannot expect such events as the Second Coming of Christ.
 Mockers not only ridicule the veracity of God’s promise but the graciousness of His promise.

 all things continue as they were from the beginning of creation